BTW...I am a 'PK'

 There is no way you can remain neutral.

-My eyes were opened to the impact and destructiveness of sin.
-My heart was softened to the Gospel and the love of Christ played out in front of my eyes.
+My eyes were opened to the brokenness and destructiveness of sin in society.
+My heart was softened to the Gospel and the love of Christ played out in front of me.

 My upbringing was not just educational, it was spiritual.

 Wisdom and Biblical principles were consistently taught in the home to correct and fight the lies the world was peddling.
-Conversations my dad had with me were Scripture saturated.
-God’s Word and God’s way were held up high and shown to be wonderful.
+Conversations my dad had with me were Scripture-saturated.
+God’s Word and God’s way were held up high and shown to be good and wonderful.
 A reverent fear of who God is was my spiritual food.
-The proverbial Wisdom of Solomon was my parent’s motivation.
+The proverbial Wisdom of Solomon was my parents' motivation.